kristovr/mybible/README.md

 This application is a Bible Reader that can be used to navigate to different scriptures.
 It has a built-in SQLite database with the Bible but it is - `incomplete`

+## Features
+* Home Screen - shows one chapter at a time.
+    * Lower navigation - shows the current book and chapter and the chevron icon buttons allow for navigation to the next and previous chapter.
+* Sidebar - lists all the books of the Bible.
+When a book is tapped the list of chapters for that book is shown.
+When the chapter is tapped the list of verses for that chapter is shown.

+* Tapping on the verse shows the selected portion of scripture.

 ## Installation Guide

 Before beginning with the installation, you will need the following with the mentioned versions